James Edmond -- St. Matthews

-ST. MATTHEWS -- Funeral services James Edmond, 95, of 135 Great Circle Drive, St. Matthews, will be held at 2 p.m.
-Friday, March 11, 2022, at Simmons Funeral Home and Crematory Chapel, with interment to follow in Antioch Baptist Church Cemetery, St. Matthews.
+ST. MATTHEWS -- Graveside services for Mr. James Edmond, 95, of 1238 Great Circle Drive, St. Matthews, will be held at 2 p.m.
+Friday, March 11, 2022, at Antioch Baptist Church Cemetery, St. Matthews, with interment to follow.
 The Rev. Dr. Lewis C. Williams is officiating.

 Mr. Edmond passed away on Saturday, March 5, in St. Matthews.